firefox-devtools/devtools-core/packages/devtools-launchpad/README.md

 ![launchpad-screenshot](https://cloud.githubusercontent.com/assets/1141550/22296671/433a4c68-e31b-11e6-8e46-bf3c653f6f6a.png)

+### Starting

+The launchpad is almost always run in conjunction with a devtool like the Debugger.
+If you would like to run the launchpad by itself to test something or add a feature that is possible as well by running `yarn start`.

 The Launchpad makes it easy to build a developer tool for Firefox, Chrome, and Node.

 [Debugger.html](../../README.md) and [Console.html](https://github.com/jasonlaster/console.html) are a good examples of tools built on top of the toolbox.